sangermd/website/content/authors/admin/_index.md

 pronouns: she/her

 # Status emoji
-status: # Tree
+status: # Coffee cup
-  icon: 🌳
+  icon: hot-beverage

 # Is this the primary user of the site?
 superuser: true